The Zoo FenceThe Zoo Fence

 Credo — how I got here …

 Okay.
-All of the above said, here’s the way I see it:
+All of the above said, here’s the way I see it.
+(Alternatively, jump ahead to a confession.)

 And that is where I am today, as Stefan not you.
 Ditto you, perceived by you as you not me.
-Again, many, not one.
+Again, many, not one, One.

 The Eden event is just a story, a fanciful true story about the real, the Real.